Contents

 To prevent maximum damage from the arising fault current in an electrical circuit, de-energize the system carefully.
 Indeed, if there is zero energy in the strategies to support charged particles, it cannot support a surge of arc flashes.

 If you need to reenergize the system or operate a circuit breaker, you should do it remotely.
-Thus as things go wrong, you are out of the risk boundary and maintaining enough distance to be safe from the blast injury.
+Thus, as things go wrong, you are out of the risk boundary and maintaining enough distance to be safe from the blast injury.

 Ensure safety if working “Hot”

 In many cases, de-energizing the electrical system will not be a suitable act.
-Then as an employer, you must develop safety-related practices and enforce them in your company.
+Then, as an employer, you must develop safety-related practices and enforce them in your company.
 Remember that you have to build the measures after hazard level assessment so that they are effective.
 Additionally, there shall be a consistency of nature in these safety-related work practices.

 The electrical safety standards can include

-• Insulation of tools
+- Insulation of tools

-• Writing safety measures
+- Writing safety measures

-• Briefing the job to upcoming employees
+- Briefing the job to upcoming employees

-• Personalized protective equipment
+- Personalized protective equipment

-• Work Permit to work with energized equipment
+- Work Permit to work with energized equipment

 Opt for Flash Protection Equipment

 To measure the effectiveness of the material, manufacturers use arc rating.
-The arc rating is the value of maximum energy resistance the material shows before the arc breakthroughs it.
+The arc rating is the value of the maximum energy resistance the material shows before the arc breakthroughs it.
 The units of these ratings are calories/cm2.

 You can select the appropriate PPE in two ways.

-• Calculate the hazard incident energy under particular circumstances and choose the PPE that can endure that energy.
+- Calculate the hazard incident energy under particular circumstances and choose the PPE that can endure that energy.

 Although PPE can provide maximum protection, it is always the best idea to reduce the severity of incidents through complete risk assessment.